What is industrial automation: A complete guide

 Often associated with batch production, programmable automation works well for making several dozens to thousands of units.
 The lower production volume results in more changeovers which are considered when determining batch sizes and lead times.
 However, many companies are concerned with improving uptime and increasing production.
 These goals are leading to more flexible automation.

 As industry automation types progress the processes seem to involve less human interaction and downtime while increasing the range of products produced on one machine or production line.
-Flexible automation often involves precise electromechanical controls; A CNC machine is a good example.
+Flexible automation often involves precise electromechanical controls; a CNC machine is a good example.
 Changeovers can be performed automatically reducing downtimes.
 This works well for batch production but allows for more in-demand production and increased customization.

 Integrating devices and machines into a single control system connects the dots between processes, production lines, and more.
 Integrated automation is a more holistic approach to manufacturing.
 As IIoT and Industry 4.0 advance, independent machines, and production lines are able to communicate on a network to become increasingly flexible and move towards in-demand manufacturing and increased customization.